AP source: Rangers agree to $6M deal with RHP Tyson Ross

 ARLINGTON, Texas (AP) -- Right-hander Tyson Ross and the Texas Rangers have agreed on a $6 million, one-year contract, a person with knowledge of the deal said Friday night.

-The person spoke to The Association Press on condition of anonymity because the deal was pending a physical.
+The person spoke to The Associated Press on condition of anonymity because the deal was pending a physical.

 Ross, who started opening day for San Diego last season but didn't pitch again because of shoulder problems, becomes a candidate for a rotation led by aces Cole Hamels and Yu Darvish and including Martin Perez.